froukje/datamapu/content/posts/classical_ml/gradient_boosting_variants.md

 ## Tree Growths

 Traditionally Decision Trees are grown level-wise.
 That means first a level is developed completely, such that all leaves are grown before moving to the next level.
 An alternative approach is leaf-wise tree growth.
-In this case, this criterion is relaxed and the tree is grown by the biggest gain of all possible splits considering all leaves, which may result in unsymetric, irregular trees of larger depth.
+In this case, this criterion is relaxed and the tree is grown by the highest loss reduction considering of all leaves, which may result in unsymetric, irregular trees of larger depth.
 The different methods are illustrated in the plot below.
 The leaf-wise tree is build using the global best split, while the level-wise growth only uses a local minimum for the next split, also leaf-wise growth is computationally more efficient and less memory intensive.
-The next plot shows an overview of the growth tyoe used in the different methods.
+The next plot shows an overview of the growth type used in the different methods.

 ![tree growth](/images/gradient_boosting/tree_growth.png)
 *Level-wise and leaf-wise Tree Growth illustrated.*